M-Patek/Evolver-P/theory/Energy_Definition.md

-# Energy Definition: The Hierarchical Landscape
+# Unified Energy Metric: The Split Projection Model

 > "The Will climbs the smooth hill; the Truth resides in the sharp valley."